g0v-it/data-budget/g0v-ap/README.md

 g0v-ap also reuses some individual references to linked open data provided by [UK e-gov](https://github.com/alphagov/datagovuk_reference) and by [dbpedia](http://dbpedia.org/).

 g0v-ap is inspired by the [Financial Report Semantics and Dynamics Theory](doc/Theory-2017-06-26.pdf).
-The main concept in g0v-ap is the **Fact** that is an observation of a money amount described with some attributes: a reference period (e.g. year 2018), a concept defined in a specific taxonomy, etc, etc. Facts  are grouped in **Component**s also described with a concept in a taxonomy, the set of all components' facts define a **FinancialReport**
+The main concept in g0v-ap is the **Fact** that is an observation of a money amount described with some attributes: a reference period (e.g. year 2018), etc, etc. Facts  are grouped in **Component**s also described with a concept in a taxonomy, the set of all components define a **FinancialReport** .

-Every fact is strictly related to a taxonomy of **Concepts** (1/1 relation).
+Every fact and every component is strictly related to a taxonomy of **Concepts** (1/1 relation).
 For Concepts g0v-apy reuses the skos vocabulary.
 The one-o-one relation between a fact and a concept, could theoretically prevent any historical analysis and financial report comparison.
 In a practical use, the taxonomies in different financial reports of for the same legal entity, do not change very much.
 For this reason it is possible to map different fact concepts, defined in different taxonomies, throuh the skos:closeMatch attribute.